Generalized Wardrop Equilibrium for Charging Station Selection and Route Choice of Electric Vehicles in Joint Power Distribution and Transportation Networks: Simulation Results

 \section{Simulation Results}

-Our simulations are conducted on a Savannah city model that includes 58 bidirectional roads, 36 nodes, and six charging stations. {{We utilize the linear form of the delay function with the values $\xi=1$ and $\pi=4$ in \cite{115}.
+Our simulations are conducted on Savannah city model that includes 58 bidirectional roads, 36 nodes, and six charging stations. {{We utilize the linear form of the delay function with $\xi=1$ and $\pi=4$ \cite{115}.
 The average vehicle speed on a regular day in Savannah is 30 km/h, from which the free flow travel time on roads ($\frac{\text{length}}{\text{free-flow\ speed}}$) is computed.
-We further assume 20 vehicles per kilometer traveling in an uncongested situation as the capacity of roads heuristically determined using ${{\kappa}_{e}}=30\frac{\text{vehicle}}{\text{km}}\times (\text{free-flow speed})$.} In addition, an IEEE 33-bus radial distribution network is considered, which is connected to charging stations positioned on the transportation network.
+We assume 20 vehicles per kilometer traveling in an uncongested situation as the capacity of roads is heuristically determined by ${{\kappa}_{e}}=30\frac{\text{vehicle}}{\text{km}}\times (\text{free-flow speed})$.} In addition, IEEE 33-bus radial distribution network is considered, which is connected to charging stations positioned on the transportation network.

 Figures \ref{Map} and \ref{33_Bus} illustrate the transportation and power networks, respectively.
 Fig. \ref{33_Bus} also illustrates the locations of distributed generation units and charging stations in the distribution network, where one substation unit and four distributed generation units are assumed.